tt1pjm/pinetime-rust-riot/rust/app/src/watch_face.md

 This C code failed to check the value returned by `lv_obj_create`.
 The program crashes if the returned `screen` is `NULL`.

-In Rust, we use the `Result` Struct to ensure that all returned values are checked.
+In Rust, we use the [__`Result` Enum__](https://doc.rust-lang.org/core/result/index.html) to ensure that all returned values are checked.

 Here's a Safe Wrapper Function `create` that exposes a safer version of `lv_obj_create`.
-The Safe Wrapper Function uses the `Result` Struct to enforce checking of returned values...
+The Safe Wrapper Function uses the `Result` Enum to enforce checking of returned values...

 ```rust
 //  In Rust: Import from C the lv_obj_create function that creates a LittlevGL object